 After moving from Hayesville to Asheville, Brad met Alice Wyndham and with a mutual desire to help people and the environment they decided to organize volunteers for a similar effort in Asheville.
 Brad and Alice first partnered with Community Action Opportunities (CAO) to support their weatherization services.
 As a small corps of volunteers developed, they completed their first “solo” home in December 2016.
 Mountain True in 2016 and later Green Built Alliance in 2017 became fiscal sponsors and Energy Savers Network was born.

 The years 2017-2019 were years of tremendous growth and evolution of ESN.
 ESN volunteers continue to make it happen!
-Our volunteers and staff have committed over 6000 hours of work completing energy upgrades for over 500 (check with Yulia) through December 2020.
+Our volunteers and staff have committed over 6000 hours of work completing energy upgrades for over 600 to date.
 ESN has been recognized by community leaders for its innovative approach, receiving the “Environmental Organization of the Year” award in 2018 from the Sierra Club and the “Energy Innovator” award in 2019 from the Energy Innovation Task Force.

 Our community partners have been fantastic.
 Green Built Alliance has been with ESN from those early days and provided valuable fiscal sponsorship, help in fundraising, hosting of our initial staff, and community connection.
 We rely on referrals from agencies such as Mountain Housing Opportunities, Asheville – Buncombe Community Christian Ministries, Eblen Charities and others to connect us who most need our help.
 Our funders have included many in the community such as Rotary Club of Asheville, New Belgium Brewing, All Souls Cathedral, Community Foundation of WNC, Duke Energy, City of Asheville, Buncombe County and many individuals.
 Our most notable financial support has come from founding sponsors the City of Asheville and Buncombe County.